Khirbet el-Qom

+Remains from the site dating to the Second Temple period include hundreds of Aramaic ostraca, what appears to be a 4th-century BCE shrine dedicated to Yahweh, and a burial cave featuring Hebrew inscriptions dating from the 1st century BCE to the 2nd century CE.

 Excavations

+In the 1930s, Yitzhak Ben-Zvi visited Khirbet al-Qum and stayed at the residence of Sheikh Suleiman from the Irgum family.
+Suleiman, the owner of the ruins at the site, said they had Jewish origins.
+He expressed interest in dating the site and inquired whether it was referenced in the Torah.

 Archaeological excavations were conducted at the site in 1967 by William G. Dever on behalf of the Hebrew Union College.

 Findings

 Iron Age

 Two Iron Age bench tombs carved into natural rock were discovered at el-Qom; both were investigated by William Dever in 1967 following their discovery by tomb robbers.
-Both tombs contain inscriptions, dating from the second half of the 8th century BCE, slightly after the Asherah-relating Kuntillet Ajrud inscriptions.
+Both tombs contain inscriptions, dating from the second half of the 8th century BCE, slightly after the Asheratic Kuntillet Ajrud inscriptions.
 The inscription from Tomb 2 is associated with a "magic hand" symbol, and reads: